 - Select the "Manage" link at the top right.

-How to set up a GCP budget alert for a Terra workspace
+Set up a budget alert for a Terra workspace in three steps

 Step 1.
 Set budget scope

 1.1.
-Go to the main navigation menu at the top left on the GCP console (console.cloud.google.com).
+Go to the main navigation menu at the top left on the Google Cloud console (console.cloud.google.com).

 1.3.
 Choose Budgets and alerts in the left column.